ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 ---
-title: "Promote Your Project and Encourage Participation and Collaboration"
+title: "Promote Your Project and Prompt Participation and Collaboration"
 teaching: 45
 exercises: 1
 ---